ines-08/BDNR/README.md

 $ make queries
 ```

-Given that etcd does not have any explicit query language or a terminal client, this is the only way to perform raw queries.
+Given that etcd does not have any explicit query language, this is the way to perform raw queries using ectd CLI.

 ### Design